Leviathan941/sourepoheatmap/README.md

 You need to have the following to compile and run the project:
 * [Java 1.8 JDK](http://www.oracle.com/technetwork/java/javase/downloads/index.html).
+* JavaFX 8.
+It is included to Oracle JDK 8, for OpenJDK you have to install it separately, for example from [here](http://openjdk.java.net/projects/openjfx/).
 * [SBT](http://www.scala-sbt.org/) (v.
 0.13 or newer).

-Other dependencies are included in the source tree or downloaded by SBT automatically.
+Other dependencies are downloaded by SBT automatically.

 ### Compile and Run using SBT ###